 motd: '&eKiqsRocks.com Hub &6Friendly Community, &eVoter Rewards. &aPVP, PVE, Skyblock,

 NOTE: Listeners, host: 192.168.1.124:25574 This will eventually change once my firewall is configured for public access.

-There is an option called proxy_protocol (defaulting to true) in the latest versions of BungeeCord.
+There is an option called proxy_protocol (defaulting to false) in the latest versions of BungeeCord.
 It was undocumented in this wiki page, so I added it